softwarefactory-project/sf-operator/doc/developer/getting_started.md

 ## Deploy test resources

+With `sfconfig`, you can quickly deploy a demo deployment consisting of the following:

+* a SoftwareFactory resource (Zuul, Nodepool, Log server and backend services)
+* a companion Gerrit service hosting:
+    * the deployment's config repository
+    * a demo repository
+* a companion Prometheus instance for monitoring

 The operator will automatically use the current context in your kubeconfig file (i.e. whatever cluster `kubectl cluster-info` shows).
 Make sure that your current context is the right one for development.
 In this example, we are using